-Category Weighted Value Low Impact (1) Medium Impact (2) High Impact (3) Economy 1 Loss estimate is 9% or less of the total replacement cost for community.
+Category Weighted Value Low Impact (1) Medium Impact (2) High Impact (3) of structures for of structures for number of structures for community. community. community.
+Economy 1 Loss estimate is 9% or less of the total replacement cost for community.
 Loss estimate is 10% to 19% of the total replacement cost for community.
 Loss estimate is 20% or more of the total replacement cost for community.